Holden Special Vehicles: Concept cars

-Unveiled at the 2002 Sydney Motor Show, the HRT (Holden Racing Team) 427 was based on a modified Holden Monaro bodyshell and, among other things, it featured a 427 in3 V8 engine based on the GM LS6 V8 engine, but with capacity taken from 5665 cc to 7000 cc – hence the name.
+The HRT 427 concept was based on a modified Holden Monaro bodyshell and, among other things, it featured a 427 in3 V8 engine based on the LS6 V8, but with capacity taken from 5665 cc to 7000 cc – hence the name.
 Due to the high cost specifications, the business case for full production failed since Holden could not build the 427 in such limited quantities for the original asking price of A$215,000.
-In all, only two road and three racing versions were ever built.
+Only two road and three racing versions were ever built.

 The project was done at the same time that the Holden Monaro 427C GT racing car that raced in (and won) the 2002 Bathurst 24 Hour (repeating victory in 2003) and then raced in the Australian Nations Cup Championship.
 Effectively, the HRT 427 was supposed to be the road car variant to the racing 427C Monaro's.